Most people know what their plants need to thrive. But how will you know if your garden has everything it really needs? Test the soil, of course!

 Types Of Soil Testers

-While I briefly touched on it above, there’s three basic types of soil testers: chemical, digital, or an outside professional service.
+While I briefly touched on it above, there’s four basic types of soil testers: chemical, digital, analog, or an outside professional service.
 Let’s go over some more detail on these.

 Chemical Soil Testers